What is Cardiology?

 Mini Sternotomy + RT Carotid Endarterectomy

 Mini Sternotomy is an approach for minimally invasive surgery.
-The procedure involves making an incision which is smaller as compared to standard sternotomy.
+The procedure involves making an incision that is smaller as compared to standard sternotomy.
 Along with that, this procedure is better as it causes less trauma to the chest wall tissues.
-The surgeons perform carotid endarterectomy through Mini Sternotomy which is a process for reducing the risk of stroke by narrowing of the carotid artery or correcting stenosis.
+The surgeons perform carotid endarterectomy through Mini Sternotomy which is a process for reducing the risk of stroke by narrowing the carotid artery or correcting stenosis.

 The Norwood procedure is a way for creating a functional systematic circuit in patients to treat hypoplastic left heart syndrome.
 The procedure comprises of three stages, the first one is where the right ventricle is converted into the main ventricle pumping blood to the lungs and body.
 The aorta and the main pulmonary artery are connected and then the main pulmonary artery is cut off and a shunt is placed between them to supply blood.